 Treatment may include lifesaving measures, symptom relief, repair of the bleeding aneurysm, and complication prevention.
 For 10 to 14 days following an aneurysm rupture, the patient will remain in the neuroscience intensive care unit (NSICU), where doctors and nurses can watch closely for signs of renewed bleeding, vasospasm, hydrocephalus, and other potential complications.

-Determining the best surgical treatment for a ruptured aneurysm involves many factors, such as the size, location, and type of aneurysm as well as the overall health of the patient and their medical history.
+Determining the best treatment for a ruptured aneurysm involves many factors, such as the size and location of the aneurysm as well as how stable is the patient’s current condition.

-an opening is made in the skull, called a craniotomy, to locate the aneurysm.
-A small clip is placed across the "neck" of the aneurysm to block the normal blood flow from entering (Fig. 2).
+- Surgical clipping: an opening is cut in the skull, called a craniotomy, to locate the aneurysm.
+A small clip is placed across the "neck" of the aneurysm to block the normal blood flow from entering (Fig. 4).
 The clip is made of titanium and remains on the artery permanently.

-is performed during an angiogram in the radiology department and sometimes requires general anesthesia.
-A catheter is inserted into an artery in the groin and then passed through the blood vessels to the aneurysm.
-Through the catheter, the aneurysm is packed with platinum coils or acrylic glue, which prevents blood flow into the aneurysm (Fig. 3).
+- Endovascular coiling: is performed during an angiogram in the radiology department.
+A catheter is inserted into an artery in the groin and then passed through the blood vessels to the aneurysm in the brain.
+Through the catheter, the aneurysm is packed with platinum coils or glue, which prevents blood flow into the aneurysm (Fig. 5).

-A bypass can also be created by detaching a donor artery from its normal position on one end, redirecting it to the inside of the skull, and connecting it above the blocked artery.
+Another method is to detach a donor artery from its normal position on the scalp and connect it above the blocked artery inside the skull.
 This is called a STA-MCA (superficial temporal artery to middle cerebral artery) bypass.

 Clinical trials are research studies in which new treatments—drugs, diagnostics, procedures, and other therapies—are tested in people to see if they are safe and effective.
 Research is always being conducted to improve the standard of medical care.
 Information about current clinical trials, including eligibility, protocol, and locations, are found on the Web.
 Studies can be sponsored by the National Institutes of Health (see clinicaltrials.gov) as well as private industry and pharmaceutical companies (see www.centerwatch.com).